 Use specialist facilities

 We have a range of facilities to support your studies.
 Our laboratories and workshops contain machinery and equipment that meet industry standards.
 These include concrete, timber, advanced materials, and geomaterials laboratories.
 You’ll also have access to specialist computer and teaching facilities.
 Our links with the BRE mean that you could have the opportunity to use their facilities through project work.

-Our course also meets the educational requirements you need to become a chartered engineer.
 Some of our graduates choose to further their studies with us through our PhD programme to pursue academic and research careers.